Personal profile

 Overview

 Lisa is an Associate Director of the Doctoral College and Associate Professor in Translational Pharmacology research at the University of Hertfordshire.
 Lisa’s research-informed teaching is collaborative combining her specialised in vivo skills with industry experience in drug discovery and translational science.
-Lisa has supervised 5 PhD studentship awards and currently supervises 5 PhD students and 2 MRes student at UH funded by QR, industry and internationally.
-Lisa is particularly interested in the promotion and sharing of best practice in animal welfare, ethics and the 3Rs (she is the UH representative for concordat on openness of animal research, Springboard Academy Medical Sciences Institutional Champion and is a member of the National NC3Rs PhD studentship assessment panel) as well as raising awareness of pharmacology and drugs education in schools and universities (she is an expert advisory panel member for Mentor UK and a school governor).
+Lisa has supervised 8 PhD studentship awards, 2 MSc research awards and currently supervises 6 PhD students at UH funded by QR, industry and internationally.
+Lisa is particularly interested in the promotion and sharing of best practice in animal welfare, ethics and the 3Rs (she is the UH representative for concordat on openness of animal research, Springboard Academy Medical Sciences Institutional Champion) as well as raising awareness of pharmacology and drugs education (she is a Fellow of Royal Society Biology, external examiner on intercalated BSc Pharmacology School of Medicine at Imperial College London).

 External positions